-or lay patrons), but the local community.
+In 1568 there were no clearly definable denominations in Transylvania, because their first proper enumeration happened in 1595 only.
+That is again a virtue of this edict, since it is not the 'denomination' that chooses (e.g. through its superintendents or lay patrons), but the local community.
 Although this measure might seem to be of less value to the present-day human mind than the freedom of conscience of the individual, in the very same Transylvanian context history teaches us that the right of the community to decide in such matters is far more valuable than that of the person.

 A practical example is - unfortunately - at hand, since together with the fall of the Transylvanian Principality at the end of the seventeenth century the country had to learn that in terms of religious policy the Catholic Habsburgs (who became the rulers of the country) were far worse than the Muslim Turks: as it is obvious, no mosques were built in Transylvania during the time in which the country could be claimed to belong to the Ottoman sphere of interest.
 Nonetheless, in 1691 already, King Leopold I gave the first blow to religious tolerance with his Diploma Leopoldinum.
 The document seemed to grant all religious freedom to the long-established Transylvanian Protestants, nevertheless, its subsequent 'Explanations' (performed by highly trained Jesuits) came to differentiate cleverly between 'private' and 'public' religious practices.
 The former were seen as prayers in one's own home, the latter as ecclesiastical rituals in a church as a community.
 One might even say that the 'enlightened' Habsburg emperor promulgated the highly cherished idea of 'personal freedom of conscience'.
 In reality, the notion of private religious practice was set against the public one, thus removing the right of the community to choose.
 As a practical result, only the private religious practice was granted.
-Every Protestant became compelled to pay tribute to the Roman Catholic Church and to its priests even if all their services (baptism, wedding, funeral) were officiated by Protestant ministers.34
+Every Protestant was compelled to pay tribute to the Roman Catholic Church and to its priests even if all their services (baptism, wedding, funeral) were officiated by Protestant ministers.31